-Did you know that out of the above eighty-six percent, sixty percent of them are annoyed by too many brand promotions?
+Did you know that out of the above 86 percent, 60 percent of them are annoyed by too many brand promotions?

 Other brand annoyances:

-Whether you own a business or are an employee, your actions online reflect upon that brand.
+Whether you own a company or are an employee, your actions online reflect upon that brand.
 More often than not, oversharing your personal life on social media affects your business.

 Today, the abundance of information shared up to a following on social media gives access to people we don’t even know.
 Social media connects everyone in a way connecting personal lives and business lives.

-Friends follow businesses while clients follow personal posts.
+Friends follow companies while clients follow personal posts.
 It’s nearly impossible to maintain separate personal and business lives.
 Because of this, you are your brand, wherever you work, regardless of your position.